matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 Power levels are evaluated for each event only once the delay has occurred and it will be distributed/inserted into the DAG.
 This implies a delayed event can fail if it violates power levels at the time the delay passes.

-Conversely, it's also possible to successfully schedule an event that the user has no permission to at the time of sending if the power level situation has changed at the time the delay passes.
+Conversely, it's also possible to successfully schedule an event that the user has no permission to at the time of sending.
+If the power level situation has changed at the time the delay passes the event can even reach the DAG.

 #### Delayed state events are cancelled by a more recent state event

+> [!NOTE]
+> Special rule for delayed state events:
+> A delayed event `D` gets cancelled if:
+>
+> - `D` is a state event with key `k` and type `t` from sender `s`.
+> - A new state event `N` with type `t` and key `k` is sent into the room.
+> - The sender of `D` is different to the sender `N`.

-If a new state event is sent to the same room with the same (event type, state key) pair as a delayed event, the delayed event is cancelled.
+If a new state event is sent to the same room at the same entry (event_type-state_key pair) as a delayed event by a **different matrix user**, any delayed event for this entry (event_type-state_key pair) is cancelled.

+This only happens if its a state update from a different user.
+If its the same user the delayed event will not get cancelled.
+If the same user is updating the state which has associate delayed events this user is in control of the delayed events.
+They can just cancel and check the events manually using the `/delayed_events` and the `/delayed_events/scheduled` endpoint.

-There is no race condition here since a possible race between timeout and the _new state event_ will always converge to the _new state event_:
+In the case where the delayed event gets cancelled due to a different user updateting the same state, there is no race condition here since a possible race between timeout and the _new state event_ will always converge to the _new state event_:

 - timeout for _delayed event_ followed by _new state event_: the room state will be updated twice: once by the content of